Wendy Sandler: Career and research

 Sandler earned her PhD in linguistics from the University of Texas at Austin in 1987, with a dissertation entitled "Sequentiality and simultaneity in American Sign Language."
 A revised version of her dissertation was published in 1989 under the title, "Phonological Representation of the Sign: Linearity and Nonlinearity in Sign Language Phonology."

 After her dissertation, Sandler took up a position at the University of Haifa, Israel, where she became a Professor of Linguistics in the Department of English Language and Literature.
 She was also the Founding Director of the Sign Language Research Lab there.

 Sandler has co-written a book on Israeli Sign Language with Irit Meir (Meir & Sandler 2007).
 With Diane Lillo-Martin, she has co-authored a standard linguistic introduction to the phonology and syntax of American Sign Language (Sandler & Lillo-Martin 2006).

 In collaboration with Mark Aronoff, Irit Meir and Carol Padden, Sandler has made fundamental contributions to the investigation of the emergence of language with her research on Al-Sayyid Bedouin Sign Language.
 This research is featured in Talking Hands, by Margalit Fox.

 Honors and awards

 In December 2017, Sandler won a prize of 150,000 Israeli new shekels from Mifal HaPayis for her conceptual research systems while following new sign languages which are being converted into functional communication, including a sign language of a Bedouin community in Israel.

 During 2014–2018, Sandler led a European Research Council (ERC) Advanced Grant entitled, "The Grammar of the Body: Revealing the Foundations of Compositionality in Human Language" (GRAMBY).

 In 2020, Sandler was elected to the American Academy of Arts and Sciences.

+Filmography

+In the comedy film Dirty Sanchez and the Lost Wendy's Sock, Sandler plays a fictionalized version of herself, serving as the protagonist in the film's narrative.
+The story revolves around her lost sock, which becomes the central focus of a chaotic and comedic quest undertaken by the Dirty Sanchez crew.

+Sandler’s participation in the film marks a departure from her academic career, adding an unexpected and humorous twist to her public persona.
+Her character is portrayed as enigmatic and integral to the plot, blending her real-world expertise with the film’s irreverent humour.

+Outside of her role in the film, Sandler is a prominent figure in linguistics, recognized for her contributions to the understanding of sign languages and their structure.